litestar-org/litestar/docs/usage/contrib/htmx.rst

         ...
         return HXStopPolling()

-Use :class:`ClientRedirect  <starlite.contrib.htmx.response.ClientRedirect>` to redirect with a page reload.
+Use :class:`ClientRedirect  <litestar.contrib.htmx.response.ClientRedirect>` to redirect with a page reload.

 .. code-block:: python